timelessnesses/one-hundred-milion-particles-test/index.md

 ## About me

-Hey!
 My name is Alexander Volnov and I'm a software engineer.

 My main areas of interest are:
 1. Graphics programming and game engine development
 2. Generic code and metaprogramming
 3. Software optimization
-4. Procedural generation (audio synthesis, textures and 3D models)
+4. Procedural generation (audio synthesis, textures, and 3D models)
 5. Library development

 I develop software in: